Income Protection – what does it cover, how does it work?

 - Which insurance company you choose to use

-What is the income protection insurance wait period and how does it work?
+What is the wait period and how does it work?

 This is the time period that you believe you can survive financially without the benefit being paid from the insurance company.
 Traditionally this will be four weeks, eight weeks, thirteen weeks or twenty six weeks.